European Foundation

 Background information

-A substantial rise in the cost of such essential grains would likely impact negatively upon several economic sectors, such as farming and animal husbandry, who depend on grains for animal feeds, as well as other sectors such as those producing or preparing food.
-Spiraling costs are also likely to have a large impact upon consumers in general.
-In view of this, the Government stepped in to limit the impact of rising global prices upon the Maltese economy and individuals.
+A substantial rise in the cost of such essential grains would likely impact negatively upon several economic sectors, such as farming, animal husbandry, and industries producing or preparing food.
+High costs are also likely to have a large impact upon consumers in general.
+In response to this, the government stepped in to limit the impact of rising global prices upon the Maltese economy and individuals.

 Content of measure

-Initially, wheat and other grain importers stated that they were either absorbing the additional costs of importation, or stated that they were relying upon stocks held in Malta and thus had yet to feel the impact of the changing global markets.
+Initially, wheat and other grain importers stated that they were absorbing the additional costs of importation, or relying upon stocks held in Malta, and thus had yet to feel the impact of the changing global markets.
 It was reported that Malta's importers typically have a four month stock of wheat.

-Following talks between importers and the Government, it was announced that national funds would provide emergency liquidity for importers, whilst importers would also be provided with access to a national wheat storage facility (Corradino wheat terminals), which are able to store much larger quantities than present, reported to be around 12 months worth of wheat.
-This was being done to allow prices in Malta to remain stable.
+Following talks between importers and the government, it was announced that national funds would provide emergency liquidity for importers and that importers would be provided access to a national wheat storage facility (Corradino wheat terminals), which are able to store around 12 months worth of wheat.
+This was being done to stabilise prices in Malta.

 Updates